- 1. Place plenty of colorful pumpkins outdoors

-Use texture in interior design to create a specific feel in your room.
+Use texture in interior design to create a specific feel in a space.
 Rough and coarser textures like reclaimed wood or terracotta have more 'visual weight' and create a cozy, rustic aesthetic – perfect for the fall season.

 In this fall-inspired porch, shiplap walls, a rattan chair, an outdoor rug and blankets are textures that all combine to create a warm and cozy scene.

 11. Create a space for Halloween decorating

 Welcome friends and family with a beautiful exterior display, fit for the fall season.

 Halloween this fall will be back with a bang, which does, of course, mean that you have the perfect excuse to double down on outdoor fall decor ideas to make your home look more frightfully festive than ever.

 12. Hang a festive fall wreath